AdaCore/spark2014/docs/ug/spark_mode.rst

-More specifically, non-SPARK completions of SPARK declarations are allowed for subprogram declarations, package declarations, private type declarations, and deferred constant declarations.
-[When tagged types are fully supported in |SPARK|, this list will also include private extension declarations.]
+More specifically, non-SPARK completions of SPARK declarations are allowed for subprogram declarations, package declarations, private type declarations, private extension declarations, and deferred constant declarations.
 [Strictly speaking, a package's private part is considered to be part of its completion for purposes of the above rules; this is described in more detail below].